-When using radio wireless, the SB-5000 is a slave flash only.
+When using radio wirelessly, the SB-5000 is a slave flash only.
 It can be a master controller or a slave flash optically.
-Optical slave functions can come from the built-in flash of compatible cameras, another Nikon speedlight with the feature, or through the SU-800 speedlight controller.
+Optical slave functions can come from the built-in flash of compatible cameras, another Nikon Speedlight with the feature, or through the SU-800 Speedlight controller.

-Through the lens, metering control is maintained with compatible cameras and the SB-5000 flash.
+Through the lens, metering control is maintained with compatible cameras and the Nikon SB-5000 flash.
 Multiple flash units all work together to provide correctly metered exposure.
 The maximum range of the radio wireless is nearly 100 feet.

-Radio wireless is the biggest differentiator between this flash unit and previous Nikon speedlights.
-That said, this speedlight has all the advanced features and capabilities we have all come to expect from the top of the line Nikon flash units.
+Radio wireless is the biggest differentiator between this flash unit and previous Nikon Speedlights.
+That said, this Speedlight has all the advanced features and capabilities we have all come to expect from the top of the line Nikon flash units.

-Nikon strobes have always had incredible performance for their size, and the SB-5000 continues that tradition.
-One common issue when shooting with smaller, camera-mounted flashes is heat build up.
+Nikon strobes have always featured an incredible performance for their size, and the SB-5000 continues that tradition.
+One common issue when shooting with smaller, camera-mounted flashes is heat build-up.
 Excess heat can cause circuits to fail and damage the flash.
-A speedlight can get very hot with rapid fire full power flashes and recharging.
+A Speedlight can get very hot with rapid-fire full power flashes and recharging.

 This is great news for wedding photographers and event photographers who are often working in challenging light.
 Even in i-TTL mode, firing the flash may cause an almost full discharge.
 When the event won’t wait for the photographer, pros want equipment that can keep up with the action.